 The 5 Deadly Sins of Fulfillment Management

-In our 30+ years managing direct-to-consumer fulfillment, we come across the same mistakes that undermine service quality and inflate costs.
+In our 30+ years in fulfillment management for B2C brands, we come across the same mistakes that undermine service quality and inflate logistics costs.
 Here are 5 we see quite often.
 How many apply to your operation?

 - Manage B2C and B2B fulfillment in different facilities.
 Because the warehouse environment and picking processes are so different for B2B and B2C fulfillment, some companies find it easier to separate them.
 This creates redundant infrastructures that drive up space, labor, inventory and administrative costs.